-For organizations seeking to be nimble and cost-effective, subscription-based access to cloud-based tools can deliver computing tools and infrastructure without hassle.
+For organizations seeking to be nimble and cost-effective, subscription-based access to tools can deliver computing tools and infrastructure without hassle.
 These include:

 - On-demand software applications

 It’s more than on-demand services that spur organizations to migrate to the cloud.
 There are inherent benefits including:

 - Lower costs due to the elimination of upfront capital expenses for hardware, software and other IT operating costs.

 - Faster time-to-market as the cloud offers self-service on demand.
 This offers a lot of flexibility and mitigates pressures associated with capacity planning.

 - Elasticity/scaling from one small location to global operations conducted on a 24/7 basis.

 - Improved productivity as time-consuming tasks, such as hardware setup, software installs, and other routine IT tasks, are built in to your hosted solution, not dependent on your IT staff.